ding-lab/BreakPointSurveyor/README.md

 * "AQ" event: chr10:41854249-41915847 to chr20:31051980-31241883
 * "AU" event: chr13:62947705-63061713 to chr17:221247350-22180085

-To simplify and speed up downstream processing, a new sequence dataset (BAM file) with only the chromosomes of interest is created, though it is not distributed due to its size.
 Expression analalysis is not performed in the 1000SV workflow.
+We demonstrate using attributes to provide additional information about discordant reads.

 ## Results

 The 1000SV workflow focuses on two regions with a cluster of interchromosomal human-human breakpoints.
-Preliminary analysis of discordant clusters allowed us to identify two regions of interest for further analysis.
+Analysis of discordant clusters allowed us to identify two regions of interest for further analysis.

+Breakpoint colors in the upper right panel indicate the direction of the mapped discordant reads (forward or reverse).
+All breakpoints which map to a particular region on one chromosome are indicated on the depth panel, with color indicating the mate chromosome name.
+This allows for analysis of breakpoints which involve more than two chromosomes.

 ### AQ Event